-The word “minimalism” has been thrown around a lot in the past decade.
-As many of us find ourselves sucked into a lifestyle of “more,” the idea of living happily with less becomes more alluring.
+As many of us find ourselves sucked into a lifestyle of over-consumption and ‘more’, the idea of living happily with less becomes more alluring.

 “Minimalists tend to spend much less money and own many fewer things than their peers.
 They also tend to be much more intentional and often quite radical in shaping their lives around things that matter to them.”